bogd/anova-oven-api/README.md

 The detailed documentation is [here](./docs/README.md)

 A Postman Workspace is available [here](https://www.postman.com/bowery/workspace/anova/overview).
 Follow the directions for forking it to a private workspace so you do not expose your tokens.
-Thanks and credit go to @nhorvath .
+Thanks and credit go to nhorvath .